-The yearbook staff is composed of the managing editor and the business manager, selected by the Board of Publications during the winter term, and other students appointed by the staff heads, following successful tryouts.
+The yearbook staff is composed of the managing editor and the business manager, selected by the Board of Publications during the spring term, and other students appointed by the staff heads, following successful tryouts.
 Students desiring to work on the yearbook staff should see the editor or the business manager during the fall term.
 The office is located in the basement wing of the Union Building.

-Robert Martin is the editor, and William Frank the business manager of the 1939 Wolverine.
+Elmer White is the editor, and Doris Schoedel the business manager of the 1940 Wolverine.
 Lloyd H. Geil, instructor in journalism, is the faculty adviser.
-The Spartan magazine, a serio-comic monthly issue, contains stories, cartoons, articles, and jokes.